-Blank Test Mode is a diagnostic feature that allows you to check for display circuits that are damaged in a way that prevents them from being turned off.
-If anything remains lit on the scoreboard when the console is in this mode, there is a hardware problem that should be resolved by contacting technical support.
+Blank Test Mode is a diagnostic feature that allows you to check for LED circuits that are damaged in a way that prevents them from being turned off.
+If anything remains lit on the sign when the console is in this mode, there is a hardware problem that should be resolved by contacting technical support.
+The Decimal Indicators (if present) on Clocks may remain lit in some cases.